blueai2022/grpc_eks_demo/README.md

 ``make server``

 ### Running on AWS EKS
-Auto deployment to EKS (through github action) has been turned on for any code push to master
+Auto deployment to EKS (through github action) has been turned on for any code push to main